-With a superb track record as an innovator in advanced business strategies and solutions to socio-economic issues, Melanie provides her clients sharp, independent analysis and recommendations with a customized scope of work that delivers extraordinary results and unprecedented returns on investment.
-Since 2005, Ginn’s niche has been health care system transformation, uniting business principles, culture, and innovation to fuel proactive models that support academic achievement through population health management strategies.
-Through that work, Melanie has assembled an impressive team of subject matter experts to support her endeavors.
+With a superb track record as an innovator in advanced business strategies and solutions to socioeconomic issues, Melanie provides her clients sharp, independent analysis and recommendations with a customized scope of work that delivers extraordinary results and unprecedented returns on investment.

 In 2015, Melanie had the honor of meeting Dr. Liza Cariaga-Lo, former Vice President for Academic Development, Diversity, and Inclusion and faculty member in the Education Department at Brown University, who was intrigued by the dramatic results that the emerging best practice model experienced in its first years of operation.
-She saw the enormous potential that SMART Clinics held for multitudes of stakeholders in education, health, and the workforce, and asked Ginn to co-author the initial White Paper on the model, which was presented at the inaugural SMART Congressional Breakfast Briefing and Symposium in Washington, D.C. in May of 2017.
-As a result, Melanie served as a Visiting Scholar at Brown University, offering a preview of the model to Brown University’s School of Public Health faculty and students.
+She saw the enormous potential that SMART® Clinics held for multitudes of stakeholders in education, health, and the workforce, and she asked Melanie to co-author the initial white paper on the Model, which was presented at the inaugural SMART® Congressional Breakfast Briefing and Symposium in Washington, D.C., in May of 2017.
+As a result, Melanie served as a Visiting Scholar at Brown University, offering a preview of the Model to Brown University’s School of Public Health faculty and students.

-In 2016, Melanie was thrilled to add a key partner, her husband, Stacy Ginn, J.D., organically expanding her scope and brand from Melanie Ginn and Associates to Ginn Group Consulting.
+In 2016, Melanie was thrilled to add a key partner, her husband Stacy Ginn, J.D., organically expanding her scope and brand from Melanie Ginn and Associates to Ginn Group Collaborative.
 “Stace,” as he is known to colleagues and friends, is an attorney with an extensive finance background.
-He offers tremendous expertise and counsel to the GCC team and its clients, partners, and affiliates.
-Stace is instrumental in navigating the extensive scope of multi-party agreements required to create the new partnerships that are the hallmark of many of Melanie’s projects—in addition to the myriad of HIPAA, FERPA, and other regulatory issues entailed in working in educational and health care settings.
-The capacity to offer clients the comprehensive level of expertise that both “Ginns” bring to the table is a unique and powerful benefit held exclusively by Ginn Group Consulting.
+He offers expertise and counsel to the GCC team and its clients, partners, and affiliates.
+Stace is instrumental in navigating the extensive scope of multiparty agreements required to create the new partnerships that are the hallmark of many of Melanie’s projects, in addition to the myriad of HIPAA, FERPA, and other regulatory issues entailed in working in educational and health care settings.
+The capacity to offer clients the comprehensive level of expertise that both Ginns bring to the table is a unique and powerful benefit held exclusively by Ginn Group Collaborative.

-In May of 2018, the data collected from the nationally-recognized SMART Model was presented to the US Senate Republican Task Force on Hispanic Affairs, founded and led by Senator Orrin Hatch, whom Ginn had the opportunity to meet with following the presentation.
-Hatch has said of the SMART Model, “This is exactly what communities should be doing.”
+In May of 2018, the data collected from the nationally recognized SMART® Model was presented to the U.S. Senate Republican Task Force on Hispanic Affairs, founded and led by Senator Orrin Hatch, whom Melanie had the opportunity to meet with following the presentation.
+Hatch has said of the SMART® Model, “This is exactly what communities should be doing.”

-In June of 2018 Ginn attended the “Healthy Students, Promising Futures Learning Collaborative” at the Kaiser Permanente Center for Total Health in Washington, D.C. along with U.S. Surgeon General, Dr. Jerome Adams; John Auerbach, President and CEO, Trust for America’s Health; and Jeff Kirsch, Vice President of National Policy & Advocacy, Healthy Schools Campaign.
+In June of 2018, Melanie attended the “Healthy Students, Promising Futures Learning Collaborative” at the Kaiser Permanente Center for Total Health in Washington, D.C., along with U.S. Surgeon General Dr. Jerome Adams; John Auerbach, President and CEO, Trust for America’s Health; and Jeff Kirsch, Vice President of National Policy and Advocacy, Healthy Schools Campaign.
 The topic was “Healthy Students, Promising Futures.”

-In August of 2018 Aramark Corporation joined Legacy Funder CVS Health to advance student health and education through the SMART Model with a 5-year, multi-million-dollar grant from its Charitable Fund.
+In August of 2018, Aramark Corporation joined Legacy Funder CVS Health to advance student health and education through the SMART® Model with a five-year, multimillion-dollar grant from its Charitable Fund.

-In October of 2018, Ginn was recognized with the “Transformational Leader Award” at the 2018 Heartland Health Centers’ From the Heart Gala in Chicago.
+In October of 2018, Melanie was recognized with the “Transformational Leader Award” at the 2018 Heartland Health Centers’ From the Heart Gala in Chicago.
 Award recipients were selected from individuals who are outstanding examples of transformative thinking.
-Honorees alongside Ginn included Kim Foxx, Cook County State’s Attorney, and Mark Ishaug, CEO, Thresholds.
+Honorees alongside Melanie included Kim Foxx, Cook County State’s Attorney, and Mark Ishaug, CEO, Thresholds.

-As a corollary to her work, and because of her desire to measure, research, and manage in a way that produces better health outcomes, Melanie co-created the customization of a software application tool, eTHOS (Electronic Tracker of Health Outcomes System), which is currently used as the Knowledge Management System by all SMART Centers.
-This cloud-based, HIPAA compliant tool allows entities to track and report, in real time, on individual and aggregate population health and educational data and subsequently design individual and collective interventions based on those findings.
-Additionally, one of GGC’s most powerful analytical tools is Expected Value-Return on Investment (EV-ROI), a methodology for monetizing outcomes developed by its co-collaborator, Andrew Gluck, MBA, of Social Capital Valuations, LLC.
-Together they pioneered an application for health, social, and community-based programs.
+As a corollary to her work, and because of her desire to measure, research, and manage in a way that produces better health outcomes, Melanie co-created the customization of a software application tool, eTHOS (Electronic Tracker of Health Outcomes System), which is currently used as the Knowledge Management System by all SMART® Clinics.
+This cloud-based, HIPAA-compliant tool allows entities to track and report, in real time, on individual and aggregate population health and educational data and subsequently design individual and collective interventions based on those findings.
+Another of GGC’s most powerful analytical tools is Expected Value-Return on Investment (EV-ROI), a methodology for monetizing outcomes developed by its co-collaborator, Andrew Gluck, MBA, of Social Capital Valuations, LLC.
+Together, Melanie and Andrew pioneered an application for health, social, and community-based programs.